-All matters relating to visa and statutory requirements are managed to a high standard by MyQual (GCA subsidiary) in conjunction with international agents and relevant UBSS personnel.
+All matters relating to visa and statutory requirements are managed to a high standard by UBSS in conjunction with international agents and relevant UBSS personnel.

 They ensure information and advice given to international students holding or applying for an Australian student visa and decisions taken in relation to such students meet statutory requirements.